-NOTE: Chilliwack School District Rentals are Closed until October 31, 2020 and will be revaluated late October.
+NOTE: Chilliwack School District Rentals are Closed until June 30, 2021 and will be revaluated in the summer.
 Community Schools may have child and youth run programs Monday to Friday up to 7:00pm.
 All licenced childcare programs can run.